yuvalkalan/Pinger/README.md

-# Pinger-
+# Pinger
-Ping test application
+Ping test application with Python and Tkinter

+# Use
+This application sends Ping (ICMP) requests to IP addresses to test connectivity.